Scientific Culture and Accountability Plan (SCAP)

 Overview: Research in the Department of Pharmacology and Cancer Biology addresses a myriad of important scientific questions relevant to cancer, metabolism, nervous system function, drugs of abuse, and environmental toxicants.
 One unifying theme that has emerged in the department is cell signaling and the use of pharmacological approaches to define the key regulatory steps in relevant pathways that may be amenable to pharmaceutical exploitation or whose dysregulation may be involved in the pathogenesis of disease.

-Responsibility: In our department each laboratory sets its own research agenda and goals and is responsible for ensuring the integrity and provenance of research data.
-However, it is the responsibility of each member in the department (faculty, staff, fellows and students) to make sure that they actively participate in the establishment and maintenance of a work environment that fosters high quality rigorous research.
-Every person in the department should feel comfortable expressing their opinions on research findings and their suggestions should be entertained in a respectful, collegial manner.
-It is the responsibility of the principal investigator/laboratory head to ensure that best practices to promote these guiding principles are implemented and adhered to.
+Responsibility: In our department, each laboratory sets its own research agenda and goals and is responsible for ensuring the integrity and provenance of research data.
+However, it is the responsibility of each member in the department (faculty, staff, fellows, and students) to make sure that they actively participate in the establishment and maintenance of a work environment that fosters high quality rigorous research.
+Every person in the department should feel respected in their ability to express their opinions on research findings, and their suggestions should be entertained in a respectful, collegial manner.
+It is the responsibility of the principal investigator/laboratory head to ensure that best practices to promote these fundamental guiding principles are implemented and adhered to.